 (in millions, except per share amounts)

-Earnings per share were $3.80.
-Adjusted earnings per share were up 3% to $4.09 per share, reflecting a lower tax rate and a reduced share count from share repurchases.
+Earnings per share were $3.58.
+Adjusted earnings per share were $3.54 per share, down from $4.09 per share in 2018, reflecting lower operating earnings, partially offset by a reduced share count.

 Share Repurchase Program

-During the third quarter of 2018, we repurchased approximately 1.1 million shares of our common stock for a total of $195 million.
-As of the end of the third quarter, we had a remaining share repurchase authorization of $1.0 billion, which equates to approximately 11% of our total market capitalization at current market prices.
+During the third quarter of 2019, we repurchased 616,635 shares of our common stock for a total of $76 million.
+As of the end of the third quarter, we had a remaining share repurchase authorization of approximately $1.2 billion, which expires on December 31, 2021, and reflects approximately 17% of our total market capitalization at current market prices.

-Since initiating the share repurchase program in early 2011, we have repurchased 46.8 million shares of our common stock for a total of $4.0 billion at an average price of $85.62 per share.
-This represents a reduction of approximately 44% of our shares outstanding since 2011.
+Since initiating the share repurchase program in early 2011, we have repurchased 51.0 million shares of our common stock for a total of $4.6 billion at an average price of $89.72 per share.
+This represents a reduction of approximately 48% of our shares outstanding since the time we began the program.

 Certain of the forward-looking financial measures above are provided on a non-GAAP basis.
 The Company does not provide a reconciliation of such forward-looking measures to the most directly comparable financial measures calculated and presented in accordance with GAAP because to do so would be potentially misleading and not practical given the difficulty of projecting event driven transactional and other non-core operating items in any future period.
 The magnitude of these items, however, may be significant.